redtexts/texts/pannekoek_1936_communism_and_religion.md

 Europe against religion with the same simple means with which the muzhiks were impressed in Russia.
-And of course it was not intended as serious combat, -- in such matters, that is beyond the capacities of the Russian Bolshewiks [sic], -- but was designed merely to harass the bourgeoisie and to impress the workers with a bit of theatrical boldness.
+And of course it was not intended as serious combat, -- in such matters, that is beyond the capacities of the Russian Bolsheviks, -- but was designed merely to harass the bourgeoisie and to impress the workers with a bit of theatrical boldness.
 It is the old method of external appearance in the place of inner strength, -- a method which is at work also in their policy of